vicentezaragozi/Social/README.md

 ```

 4. Populate the `venues` table with at least one venue and grant staff/admin access via `venue_memberships` so they can see the dashboard.

+## Progressive Web App

+- The installable manifest lives in `src/app/manifest.ts` and the custom service worker in `public/sw.js`.
+- Icons are under `public/icons/`; replace them with venue-branded PNG/SVG assets before launch.
+- The `PWAProvider` automatically registers the service worker and surfaces an install banner when `beforeinstallprompt` fires.
+- To test the install flow:
+  1. Run `npm run dev`
+  2. Open Chrome DevTools → Lighthouse → PWA to verify installability
+  3. Trigger “Add to Home Screen” on mobile (or the Chrome install menu on desktop)

+Avoid running the app over `http` in production; enable HTTPS (or `vercel dev --https`) so the service worker can register.